Requirements for Off-Campus Commuters

 The number of off-campus commuters is limited each semester by Westmont to comply with governmental restrictions, so some students who wish to live off-campus are not allowed to do so (see Off-Campus Commuting for more information).

 Any student who wishes to reside off-campus [locally on their own] and commute must make a separate request for each semester to do so, and the request for each semester must be approved by Housing in order for it to become a confirmed housing assignment.
 Waitlisted requests for off-campus local commuting (code: OCL) (which are not confirmed assignments) will be displayed on the Student Profile with this housing code: OCL-W# (the "W" stands for waitlisted).

-- Current campus residents who wish to reside off-campus for the following year are required to attend an Off-Campus Living Workshop on December 2 or 3, or March 4 or 19.
+- Current campus residents who wish to reside off-campus for the following year are required to attend an Off-Campus Living Workshop on December 8 or 9, 2014 , or March X or XX, 2015 .
 These workshops will be in Winter Hall from 9:00-10:00PM.
 Students who aleady reside off-campus are not required to attend, unless they have been specifically asked to do so.
 Students who plan to study away-abroad during the Spring semester should plan to attend one of the December workshops if they wish to reside off-campus next year.

 - Requests for off-campus precede requests for college housing in the residence halls during the period of housing sign-ups in the Spring semester.The limit for the number of approved commuters [for each semester] is usually reached during housing sign-ups for next year.
 Note: some students reserve off-campus for only a single semester due to study-abroad or early graduation plans.
 Once the limit is reached, subsequent requests are waitlisted.
 See Waitlists for information on how we manage the waitlists.